CloakedRex6063/BUas-Intake-Assignment/readme.md

 Space - Jump

+Dash is an action-packed platformer game that requires players to navigate through a level filled with obstacles and hazards by running and jumping.
+The game also features a coin-collecting system that unlocks new characters.
-Dash is a fast-paced platformer game where players must run, jump, and dodge through levels filled with obstacles and hazards.
-Collect coins to unlock new characters.
-It's an exciting and challenging game that is perfect for fans of action-packed platformers.
+It's an exciting and challenging game that is sure to appeal to fans of fast-paced platformers.

 Credits:

 Level Music: Climbing Through Air 2 - Tomas Skyldeberg, Epidemic Sound

 Menu Music: Energetic Indie Rock Upbeat - OYStudio, Pixabay

+Death Sounds: Videogame Death Sound - Fupicat, Pixabay

 Menu Sounds: Fantasy UI Sound Effects - Atelier Magicae, Itch.io